crystal-lang/crystal-book/guides/ci/travis.md

 crystal:
   - latest

-cache:
+cache: shards
-  directories:
-    - $HOME/.cache/shards

 script:
   - crystal spec
 ```

 Let's push these changes.
-Travis CI will run, and it will install dependencies, but then it will cache the `$HOME/.cache/shards` folder.
+Travis CI will run, and it will install dependencies, but then it will cache the shards cache folder which, usually, is `~/.cache/shards`.
 The following runs will use the cached dependencies.